playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 <!-- tabs:end -->

-## Step 2: Make a collapsible sidebar
+## Step 2: Make a Collapsible Sidebar

 Now that we have a rough sidebar, we'll make it so that the user can manually collapse the sidebar.